lizoron/Torque-Blueprint-Marketplace/terraform-modules/eks-cluster/README.md

 1. Terraform : Terraform is a command line tools that lets you provision resources in the cloud.
 If you don't have it installed [get it now](https://www.terraform.io/downloads)
 2. kubectl : kubectl is a command line tool that lets you connect to a Kubernetes cluster, execute commands, and get informed about its state.
 If you don't have it installed [get it now](https://kubernetes.io/docs/tasks/tools/#kubectl)
 3. AWS cli : In order to use the terraform module you will need to install and configure aws cli.
 If you don't have it [get it now](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html)
-4. eksctl : eksctl is an AWS command line tool that lets you execute commands regarding EKS cluster.
-We will need it to add some utility capability to our cluster.
-If you don't have it installed [get it now](https://docs.aws.amazon.com/eks/latest/userguide/eksctl.html)
-5. Python : Python is a popular programming language needed to run scripts the installation uses.
-If you don't have it installed [get it now](https://www.python.org/downloads/)
-6. AWS Permissions : Make sure the AWS user you use has enough permissions to create an EKS cluster. you can use [this policy json file](https://github.com/QualiTorque/Torque-Blueprint-Marketplace/blob/main/config/eks-cluster-creator/policy.json)
+4. AWS Permissions : Make sure the AWS user you use has enough permissions to create an EKS cluster. you can use [this policy json file](https://github.com/QualiTorque/Torque-Blueprint-Marketplace/blob/main/config/eks-cluster-creator/policy.json)